What to know before adopting a guinea pig

 Avoid the following potential hazards to provide your pet guinea pig with a safe environment:

-• Exercise balls and running wheels are not designed for guinea pigs and can result in serious injuries
+- Exercise balls and running wheels that are not designed for guinea pigs can result in serious injuries

-Typically four to eight years.
+Guinea pigs live, on average, four to eight years so be sure you’re ready for the commitment before adopting.
 Some guinea pigs may live as long as 10 years!

 If you’re interested in adopting a guinea pig, keep your eye on the Ontario SPCA adoption site to watch for guinea pigs looking for a loving home.